toolbuilder/rollup-plugin-create-test-package-json/README.md

 Use `jsonWriter` if you don't like how this plugin writes `package.json` by default.
 The parameters are:

-* path - the full path name of the package.json file.
+* path - the full path name of the `package.json` file.
 For example: `/tmp/package-test-451/package.json`
-* testPackageJson - the package.json Object that the plugin is writing
+* json - the package.json Object that the plugin is writing

 This is more or less what the default function looks like: